LGBTQ Heroes – Jody Dobrowski. He was 24 when he was murdered.

-Dobrowski was born in Stroud, Gloucestershire.
+Dobrowski was born in 1981 in Stroud, Gloucestershire.
 He studied Biomedical Sciences in Cardiff, before moving to London in 2001.

 At the time of his murder, Dobrowski was working as an assistant manager at the Camden Lock branch of the Battersea Jongleurs stand-up comedy club.